thunderrabbit/robnugen-journal-entries/2017/08/11introduced-myself-on-stopmotionanimationcom.md

 thing).

 It seems Dragonframe cannot do this, but the effect can be simulated by merging some images in post processing.
-Here's a suggestion for how to handle the images in Dragonframe
+At 4:38 in this video is a suggestion for how to handle the images in Dragonframe

-{{< youtube watch?v=5xEf3djRLg8&t=4m38s >}}
+{{< youtube watch?v=5xEf3djRLg8 >}}